Chandrakant-dhule/LULC-Change-Detection/README.md

 ## About

 Land Use and Land Cover (LULC) Change Detection is a critical field of study within the realm of environmental monitoring and geospatial analysis.
 It focuses on tracking alterations in the way land is utilized and the evolving patterns of surface cover over specific time intervals.
-For that i use the QGIS Software[QGIS](https://qgis.org/download/).
+For that i use the QGIS Software [QGIS](https://qgis.org/download/).

 ## Project Aspect